Gearing Up For Summer Travels

 A month before you travel

-The month leading up to your vacation, you’ll want to start thinking about a broad plan.
+In the month leading up to your vacation, you’ll want to start thinking about a broad plan.
 Here are the things you will want to have squared away the month before you travel with kids:

 Lodging-where will you stay?
-Will you be renting a hotel, home or apartment, or staying with friends or family?
+Will you be renting a hotel, home, or apartment, or staying with friends or family?
 Each of these types of lodging options requires different preparations.
 Tie up all of these ends well in advance of your trip so you don’t have to worry about them as the trip gets close.

 Itinerary- Some people are super planners on vacation and want to map out and schedule every minute of the day, while others like to simply go with the flow.
 Like all other things that involve kids, you will want to keep to some type of routine while you are traveling.
 You don’t need to make a strict schedule down to the hour, but try to keep bedtimes and mealtimes consistent, as well as map out activities you know you will definitely be doing.